New study explains mysterious source of greenhouse gas methane in the ocean

 Although Repeta's latest paper confirms that it is indeed possible for bacteria to break apart C-P bonds, he notes that it's still not a particularly easy means of getting nutrients.
 With phosphorus tied up in organic molecules, it can be exceedingly difficult for bacteria to reach.
 If microbes can find other sources of the nutrient, he says, they will inevitably use those first.

 "Think of it like a buffet," Repeta says.
 "If you're a microbe, inorganic nutrients are like fruits and meats and all the tasty stuff that you reach for immediately.
 Organic nutrients are more like leftover liver.
 You don't really want to eat it, but if you're hungry enough, you will.
-It takes years for to get around to eating the organic phosphorus in the upper ocean.
+It takes years for bacteria to get around to eating the organic phosphorus in the upper ocean.
 We don't exactly know why, but there's another really interesting story there if we can figure it out."

 More information: Daniel J. Repeta et al, Marine methane paradox explained by bacterial degradation of dissolved organic matter, Nature Geoscience (2016).
 DOI: 10.1038/ngeo2837